riconaranjo/COMP-2402/Final Review.md

     Give an example of many points that all have the same hashCode().

+    - If '^' is exponent The point 1,2 will return the same hash code as 2,1, and any two point with the same values will return the same hash codes even though they are not the same points

+    - If '^' is XOR, then it will return 0 if x == y

 5. Explain, in words, what is wrong with the following hashCode() method:

     ``` java